limcheekin/parlant-qna/README.md

 </a>
   </p>
 </div>

-## Parlant Q&A: A Questions/Answers Tool Service for Parlant

 A dynamic question-answering tool service that helps your Parlant agents provide accurate, traceable responses based on your FAQ data.